Developing the Educators of Tomorrow

 The Mississippi State University College of Education is made up of six comprehensive programs covering counseling, music and more.
 The College of Education’s roots extend back to 1903 when it began as the Department of Industrial Education before acquiring its current title in 1963.

 Counseling, Educational Psychology & Foundations

-The Mississippi State University College of Education’s Counseling, Educational Psychology and Foundations offers an outstanding portfolio of programs for both undergraduates and graduates.
+The Mississippi State University College of Education’s Counseling, Educational Psychology and Foundations department offers an outstanding portfolio of programs for both undergraduates and graduates.

 Undergraduates can study for a Bachelor of Science in Educational Psychology, leading students to work within an educational environment in a non-teacher role.
 This does not qualify students to teach but to serve an invaluable purpose in helping people from diverse backgrounds.